 After standing in line for over five minutes, he started to second guess his choice.
 “I can’t get her a blue tree,” he thought.
 So he returned to the back of the store, found a red tree, and made his way back to the register.

 “Red?
 Really?
 A red Christmas tree?” he thought.
 “No way.”
-He removed himself from the line a second time, and went back to find the last little blue Christmas tree the store had.
+He removed himself from the line again and returned to find the last little blue Christmas tree the store had.

-Proud of his purchases, he showed up on my doorstep, ready to enjoy a quiet Christmas Eve.
+Proud of his purchases, he appeared on my doorstep, ready to enjoy a quiet Christmas Eve.

-I took one look at the blue tree in a box and stomped off to my bedroom muttering under my breath, “Who the hell would buy a blue tree?
+I looked at the blue tree in a box and stomped off to my bedroom, muttering under my breath, “Who the hell would buy a blue Christmas tree?
 I don’t want that.”

 I wrapped a few gifts, frustrated with how the holiday was unfolding.

 Jim was not to be discouraged.
-He unpacked the little blue tree, carefully set it up, and decorated it with a single strand of small white lights and the silver and blue ornaments.
+He unpacked the little blue Christmas tree, carefully set it up, and decorated it with a single strand of small white lights and silver and blue ornaments.

-He was putting a silver star on top when I came back into the room.
+When I returned to the room, he was putting a silver star on top.
 He had dimmed the lights and turned on soft Christmas music.
-Before me stood the most precious sight: a beautiful, stunning, elegant little blue Christmas tree that twinkled with magic and possibility and hope for our future.
+Before me stood the most precious sight: a beautiful, stunning, elegant little blue Christmas tree that twinkled with magic, possibility and hope for our future.

-Best of all was the man standing next to it that had worked so hard to make our first Christmas special for me.
+Best of all was the man standing next to it who had worked so hard to make our first Christmas special for me.